-Eight years ago, my beautiful 24-year-old daughter was drinking to lethal levels almost every night.
+Nine years ago, my beautiful 24-year-old daughter was drinking to lethal levels almost every night.
 Despite having been to several excellent treatment programs, she relapsed again and again.
 In desperation, my husband and I dug deep into our retirement savings to send her to a long-term treatment program specializing in identifying and dealing with the trauma underlying her addictive behaviors.
-I am deeply grateful that, as a result of the special treatment she received, my daughter has now celebrated six years of sobriety and succeeded in completely turning her life around.
+I am deeply grateful that, as a result of the comprehensive treatment she received, my daughter has now been sober for almost eight years and has been able to completely turn her life around.

 Frankly, though, finding this program was a matter of luck.
-A neighbor had happened to pull me aside during a picnic many months before to tell me about this program.
-Amazingly, during the 16 panic-filled hours between when my daughter was admitted to and released from the E.R., I remembered the conversation and was able to talk my daughter into attending.
+A neighbor had happened to mention this program during a picnic many months before.
+Amazingly, during the 16 panic-filled hours when my daughter was admitted to the E.R. with a potentially-lethal blood alcohol level, I was able to remember the conversation and talk my daughter into attending.

-In fact, I believe so passionately in the ability of data to improve treatment that I’ve self-funded the development of INSIGHT Addiction™, INSIGHT Behavioral™, INSIGHT Detox™, and RECOVERY 20/20™, and worked without pay for the last 4 years.
-Today Vista offers easy-to-use, real-time patient monitoring to help patients get better faster during treatment as well as post-treatment follow-up research that measures and benchmarks success rates for different types of treatment.
-Click here to find out more.
+In fact, I believe so passionately in the ability of data to improve treatment that I self-funded Vista Research Group, Inc. and worked without pay for the first four years.
+Today Vista offers easy-to-use, real-time patient monitoring that helps patients get better faster during treatment as well as post-treatment follow-up research that measures and benchmarks success rates for different types of treatment.

 What’s really exciting is that we are just at the starting gate of learning how to use data to improve the effectiveness of addiction and mental health treatment.
-I anticipate that within the next several years, families will be able to choose the best treatment program for their loved one to attend based upon published success rates, and that researchers will be able to identify the treatment modalities and post-treatment behaviors that result in the best long-term outcomes for different types of patients.
+I anticipate that within the next several years, the majority of reputable addiction treatment centers will be reaping the benefits of monitoring their patients during and after treatment, and that researchers will be using the research results to identify the treatment modalities that result in the best long-term outcomes for patients based upon their drug use history and demographic profile.
 This promise is what drives every member of the Vista team (almost all of whom have been personally touched by addiction or severe mental illness) to go the extra mile for our clients every day.

 If you share our passion and want to be a leader in using patient-reported data to improve behavioral health care, let’s join forces.
 Please call me or any member of our team at (800) 215-3201 or set up a time to chat.
 Thank you for all the hard work you do helping families and their loved ones!